 Conduct a gap analysis against the remaining requirements.

 Develop an implementation plan to address gaps, and ensure that roles and responsibilities are in place for effective management of compliance into the future.

-The final stage; is to attest compliance.
+The final stage, is to attest compliance.
 The types of attestation depend on the volume of transactions processed per annum and how you process those transactions.
-Attestation can be either self-assessed or may have to be undertaken by a Qualified Security Assessor [QSA] based on how many card transactions you process.
+Attestation can be either self-assessed or may have to be undertaken by a Qualified Security assessor [QSA].

 7. Annual revalidation

 PCI DSS attestation is an annual validation exercise, however compliance is a 24/7/365 process, including time bound requirements which must be actioned daily, weekly, monthly, quarterly and annually.

 BSIs Qualified Security Assessors (QSAs) can assist retail organizations by advising on scoping and descoping solutions, conducting gap analysis and developing efficient ways to meet compliance objectives effectively, and fully licensed audit and health-check services.
 We ensure that solutions are in place to meet compliance into the future.
 All too often, BSI QSAs observe that year one compliance is achievable when backed by a dedicated project, but in year two, without effective governance in place, organizations often fail to meet the recurring controls required to be meet year 1 + n controls.